 The process of water treatment is broken down into three steps, primary, tertiary and secondary treatment.
 The entirety of the process includes a number of specialties to complete including; physical, biological, chemical.
 Mechanical, and so much more.

-The first water treatment step that is taken, if the water is coming from surface water or river source, is to remove large solid materials through a trash screen and sedimentation channel at the water intake, then to chemically injecting Aluminium sulphate (Alum) or Ferric sulphate to allow the coagulation process to take place.
+The first water treatment step that is taken, if the water is coming from surface water or river source, is to remove large solid materials through a trash screen and sedimentation channel at the water intake, then to chemically inject Aluminium sulphate (Alum) or Ferric sulphate to allow the coagulation process to take place.
 The Clarifier in which a cationic polymer and lime are added is to assist in the inoculation of the solids.

 Catalytic conversion filters: This process removes all the bad pathogenic particles from the water and modifies them into harmless basic elements.
 Once used, the Catalytic process is similar to the reduction of automobile emissions that was.
 These filters also leave the water with a negative charge and alkalize it.

 Far infra-red systems: This format utilizes the natural generation of energy by using natural elements.
 This process does not cause water filtration but can be used to soften water, create negatively charged water, and modify the molecules into smaller hydrated forms.

 While most of us don’t even realize there is such a need for the conservation and filtration of water it is imperative that you pass this knowledge on to the younger generations as they will be most affected by the reduction in freshwater supplies.

 ‘Water Filtration Becomes More Important’.